Ethyl Alcohol: Science of Solvents & Booze

 Hazards of Ethyl Alcohol

-Health Risks: Excessive consumption of alcoholic beverages can lead to alcohol poisoning, liver disease and other health problems.
+Health Risks: Excess consumption of alcoholic beverages can lead to alcohol poisoning, liver disease and other health problems.
 Long-term abuse can affect mental health and cognitive functions.

-Flammability: Ethanol is highly flammable and can pose fire hazards if not stored and handled correctly.
+Flammability: Ethanol is highly flammable.
 Proper safety measures must be taken when using ethanol in laboratories or industrial settings.
-Vapors can be explosive.
+Vapors are explosive near heat or flame.

-Toxicity: In concentrations of 70% or higher, ethanol can irritate the skin and eyes.
-Moreover, ingestion of industrial-grade ethanol (which may contain toxic substances) can be lethal.
-Consuming high levels of ethyl alcohol can lead to alcohol poisoning, a serious condition with dangerous and tragic results.
+Toxicity: In concentrations of 70% or higher, ethanol can irritate skin and eyes.
+Ingestion of industrial-grade ethanol can be lethal.
+Consuming high levels of ethyl alcohol can cause alcohol poisoning.

 Interesting Facts about Ethyl Alcohol